The NWOBHM defined heavy metal in the late 70’s and early 80’s. Below you will find a list of 13 notable bands from the influential era.

 RAVEN, hailing from Newcastle upon Tyne, are a pioneering force in the world of heavy metal, and have left an indelible mark on the genre with their fierce and unyielding sound.

-Formed in 1974 by brothers John (bass/vocals) and Mark Gallagher (guitar), along with drummer Rob “Wacko” Hunter, RAVEN emerged during the formative years of metal, becoming one of the precursors to the thrash metal movement.
+Formed in 1974 by brothers John (bass/vocals) and Mark Gallagher (guitar), along with drummer Rob “Wacko” Hunter, RAVEN emerged during the formative years of metal, becoming one of the precursors to the thrash metal movement and remain one of the most recognized NWOBHM bands..

 The band’s early albums, such as “Rock Until You Drop” (1981) and “Wiped Out” (1982), showcased their dynamic blend of speed, aggression, and melodic sensibilities.
 Their influence reverberated through the metal community, inspiring countless bands with their energetic performances, high-octane guitar work, and distinctive vocal style.